Current Assets Definition:

 - If a company made a sale and the credit duration is more than a year, in this case, the portion of an amount received as an advanced does not come under current asset.

 - Inventory items such as raw materials, components, a finished product are included under current asset.
-But these items need consideration as it might sometime block the flowing capital.
+However, these items need consideration as it might sometime block the flowing capital.

 - Prepaid expenses come under this category as the payment, or advanced payment has already been made for the good and services in the future.

 - Under the balance sheet, these assets are displayed in terms of liquidity.